Most recently updated on January 4, 2024

 There’s a lot more to this history.
 If you’re interested, you should contact Wafful.
 She knows all about it.

-The city does boast one famous scientific resident.
-Alan Hale, the co=discoverer of the Hale-Bopp Comet, grew up in Alamogordo.
+Speaking of science, the city does boast one famous resident along those lines.
+Alan Hale, the co-discoverer of the Hale-Bopp Comet, grew up in Alamogordo.

 Gypsum and Galactic Travel

 We’ve descended 3,000 feet in elevation since leaving Santa Fe as we enter the southern reaches of New Mexico where the terrain is a little drier and more desert-like.

 A short time later, we take a right and head southwest on Highway 70.

 It doesn’t take long to reach White Sands National Park.